evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ## Exterior

-You can choose between 6 different paint colors when ordering this model.
+You can choose between 8 different paint colors when ordering this model.
+Additionally, you can choose between 2 wheels with sizes from 21 to 22 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback style liftegate](../../../../technology/doors/#hatcback-style-liftgate).
 Soft close are an standard function for the regular doors.

-You can choose between two types of roofs on this model.
-The optional has a panoramic roof.
+There is only one roof for this model.
+The standard is a panoramic roof.

+You can order the car with tinted windows from B-pillar and back.

 <figur>